top of page

 (I) Veiled Commandments

-The misconstruing of terms and/or words may be further noted within the Commandments which have taken on vast forms throughout the course of history, to which the most notably spoken of version may be sought within the Testament of Old, respectively the Old Testament, observed by those of Christian and Catholic conviction, also known as The 5 Books of Moses, which in verity despite alterations, is equally the Torah to the Hebrew, the Pentateuch to the Greek, the Quran to the Islamic, the Upanishad to the Hindi, and the Uruk to the Ancient Sumerians, to name but a mere few.
+The misconstruing of terms and/or words may be further noted within the Commandments themself, which have taken on vast forms throughout the course of history, to which the most notably spoken of version may be sought within the Testament of Old, respectively the Old Testament, observed by those of Christian and Catholic conviction.
+The Old Testament is also known as The 5 Books of Moses, to which in verity despite alterations, is equally the Torah to the Hebrew, the Pentateuch to the Greek, the Quran to the Islamic, the Upanishad to the Hindi, and the Uruk to the Ancient Sumerians, to name but a mere few.
+The Commandments may be found penned amid two differing chapters within the scriptures of old.
+The most scholarly accepted and publicly recognized version of the Commandments is said to be found within the Exodus and Deuteronomy gospels of the Authorized King James Version (AKJV) scripture, deemed canonical doctrine by religious authorities since 1611 CE.

-While a conclusive timeframe of origin has yet to be established for these ancient texts, scholars agree that the source of the Exodus doctrine, also known as The 2nd Book of Moses, which was said to have taken place on Mount Sinai between the one regarded as God and Moses, transpired between the 14th and 12th centuries BCE, while the Deuteronic doctrine, also known as The 5th Book of Moses is believed to have transpired during the 7th century BCE.
+While a conclusive timeframe of origin has yet to be established for these ancient texts, scholars agree that the source of the Exodus doctrine, also known as The 2nd Book of Moses, which was said to have taken place on Mount Sinai between the one regarded as God and Moses, transpired between the 14th and 12th centuries BCE, while the Deuteronic doctrine, also known as The 5th Book of Moses, is believed to have transpired during the 7th century BCE.
 An antiquated version of the Exodus 12 Commandments, as well as most recent versions of the Exodus 10 Commandments (found in Exodus 20:3-17) and Deuteronomy 12 Commandments (found in Deuteronomy 5:7-21) of the King James Version (KJV) reveal stark differences, and contrarily confounding similarities.

 12 Commandments (Exodus 20 - Early Version):